colton-gabertan/NSACodeBreaker2021/README.md

 Identify the logon ID of the user session that communicated with the malicious LP (i.e.: on the machine that sent the beacon *and* active at the time the beacon was sent).

----
+* [Subnet associated with OOPS]
+* [Network Proxy Logs from Bluecoat server]
+* [Login data from domain controller]

 ## Writeup

-[Subnet associated with OOPS]:
+[Subnet associated with OOPS]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/oops_subnet.txt
-[Network Proxy Logs from Bluecoat server]:
+[Network Proxy Logs from Bluecoat server]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/proxy.log
-[Login data from domain controller]:
+[Login data from domain controller]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/logins.json